 The pros & cons

 It’s probably the biggest purchase of your life, so how can you be sure that buying your own apartment is the right thing to do?
-Would it be simpler just to rent?
 This is not an easy decision to make, and comes with a vast number of arguments and points to debate.
-Here, we try to break down the main points, and present the pros & cons of renting vs. buying.
+Here, we try to break down the main points, and present the benefits of buying.

 This means that, when you come to sell the property, you can either use the increased equity to buy a larger property, or take the cash out of the property and use it for other purposes.
 Renters, however, are helping the apartment building owner to build equity, instead of their own.

-Additionally, renters do not need to concern themselves with varying interest rates, market fluctuations, maintenance costs and taxes.
-Renting is comparatively more straightforward.
-Owning a house requires some financial flexibility.
-You will need to have reserves for unplanned repairs, whereas renters will have these covered by the landlord or property owner.
-It is also important to bear in mind that transaction costs in buying property can be substantial.
+When it comes to additional costs, renters do not need to concern themselves with varying interest rates, market fluctuations, maintenance costs and taxes.
+Owning a house requires some financial flexibility, and it is important to bear in mind that transaction costs in buying property can be substantial.
 Sales commission, notary fees, property transfer tax, and legal fees all have to be paid by the purchaser, and these can total around 15% of the purchase price.

 However, these costs will be recouped in the long run, by the increases in value and equity.
 The financial benefits of owning a property increase, the longer you stay in the apartment, so if you are thinking long-term, then buying makes sound financial sense.

-However, this comes with its own drawbacks, namely greater instability.
+Renting gives you more freedom and flexibility to move at short notice, and more regularly, yet also comes with greater instability.
 Rents can rise, or landlords can ask you to move out.
 Berlin has far stronger protection for tenants’ rights that most other cities, yet these are still concerns.

 In keeping with its youthful nature and determination to live-in-the-moment, Berlin has traditionally been a renters’ city.
 However, this has been changing in recent years.
 Rents are increasing, competition for apartments is tougher, and people are beginning to think more long-term.